of Security.org and all related websites

 - gender, race, and veteran status, if you choose to provide it to us; and

 - any other information that is available online, or that you elect to provide to us.

 Such information may be collected from you directly, from your references, from a recruiter, from your prior employers, and from your places of education.
 We will only use this information to evaluate your candidacy, including by processing your application, assessing your qualifications, corresponding with you, and complying with legal obligations.

 Cookies and IP Addresses

 To serve you more efficiently and effectively, we use “cookies” technology.
 A cookie is a piece of data stored on the user’s hard drive that contains information about the user.
-Cookies are not way linked to Consumer PII.
-Once the user closes their browser, a cookie typically terminates.
+Cookies are linked to particular devices over time, but we do not link personal information obtained from cookies to any other personal information we obtain.
 Cookies enable a web site to “personalize” itself for each user and reduce the time it takes for pages to load on your computer.
 In order to optimize your experience, cookies also help with the collection of customer tracking data.
 We may also capture customer tracking data on some of our partner’s web sites, related to activity involved with the completion of offers listed on our web site.
 This information is used to monitor the performance of our partners.
 If you reject cookies, you may still use our site, but your ability to use some areas of our site will be limited.
 We also keep track of Internet Protocol (IP) addresses and may disclose your IP address during the course and scope of our business.
 An IP Address is a number that is used by computers on the network to identify your computer every time you log on to the Internet.

 Your browser or device may offer settings that allow you to choose whether browser cookies are set and to delete them.
 For more information about these controls and to exercise your cookie preferences, visit your browser or device’s help material.
 If you choose to reject cookies, as noted above, you may not be able to use certain features of our websites and services.
 To learn more about Cookies, visit http://www.allaboutcookies.org.